dLars99/Holiday-Road-Sammet/README.md

 Holiday Road
 Holiday Road is a website to help users pick a vacation spot.
-They can choose where to visit, eat and see what fun activities there are around them.
+They can choose what park to visit, where to eat and see what fun activities there are around them.
 They can also see the 5 day forcast for each place.
-David, worked on the parks dropdown, detail bnt, and save bnt.
-Erik worked on activties dropdown and detail bnt.
-Nick worked on the eatery dropdown and datail bnt.
+David, worked on the parks dropdown, detail btn, and save btn.
+Erik worked on activties dropdown and detail btn.
+Nick worked on the eatery dropdown and detail btn.
 Faith worked on the weather and css for main page.

 Usage
 import api for parks and weather data.
+Requires a running json server for saving itineraries.

 contributors
 Erik Lindstrom, Nickolas Glover, David Larsen, Faith Magras